lilianhj/advanced-ml-project/README.md

 |                 HW2, partly written for this project)
 |
 |--- /results/: CSV datasets on model performance results, saved models
-|               identified as the best modeling notebook, and analysis of model
+|               identified as the best, and analysis of model
 |               performance
 |--- README.md: describes the naming conventions of saved models/results in this
 |               directory